AWegnerGitHub/awegnergithub.github.io-content/2020_05_29_final_review.md

 the second crop a couple weeks ago, hoping to put some lessons learned into practice to do ever better this round.
 A few problems
 I had with my first crop:

-* I planted to many tomato and pepper plants.
+* I planted too many tomato and pepper plants.
 They grow larger than the shelf space and started growing up the sides.
 * I planted kale about two weeks after my first batch of seeds and by the time it was transferred to the garden it was tiny and overwhelmed by larger plants
 * Cucumbers had a lot of buds, but few fruits.
 I think this is because I didn't prune well enough.
-* The pepper plants grew very large, produced many flowers, but didn't product a single pepper.
+* The pepper plants grew very large, produced many flowers, but didn't produce a single pepper.
 I suspect part of this is due to pollination and competition with the tomatoes.

-For this second crop, I've spread of the plants that grow large much more and will end up having empty space in the garden because they will quickly overwhelm the other plants.
+For this second crop, I've spread out the plants that grow large much more and will end up having empty space in the garden because they will quickly overwhelm the other plants.
 I've put lettuce and herbs on the top shelf and filled it reasonably well.
 I've put two cucumber plants on the middle shelf and will work on pruning them better and shaping the direction they grow so that they remain on this level instead of growing everywhere.
 Finally, I'm only doing one tomato and one pepper plant this time.
 I'm hopeful that I get some peppers.
-The tomatoes were very good, but with only one plant I am hoping it have more room to grow and less competition.
+The tomatoes were very good, but with only one plant I am hoping it has more room to grow and less competition.

  [risegardens]: https://risegardens.com/